jhvst/jhvst.github.io/projects/rivi/semantics/main.md

 This work attempts to model SPIR-V, which is a single static assignment language for parallel hardware.
 We use SPIR-V because it is heterogenious over GPUs, meaning it works with various GPU manufacturers and operating systems.
 Heteoregenuity also makes SPIR-V a tricky language to target because the language allows varying hardware implementations for its operations.
 Our goal is to simplify the mental burden caused by this variability by employing dependent type systems.

 SPIR-V is a derivation of LLVM's intermediate representation as a shader language.
 Shader languages are programmed from the viewpoint of a single coordinate in a three dimensional _grid_ of threads.
 Thinking about this in two dimensions first is easier -- the coordinates are cells on a spreadsheet.
 In shader languages the program source code defines the actions taken by each cell of the spreadsheet, instead of the program describing how to modify the spreadsheet as a collection of cells.
 This programming model arguably suits graphics computing better than general-purpose computing, because it is much easier to wrap one's head around to control pixels on a screen rather than spreadsheet cells.
 To elaborate, in a graphical program neighboring pixels often share some inherent context together by the basis of their location on the screen, but with general-purpose programs indicies much more rarely have strong relation to neigboring values in an arrays other dimension.
-By the basis of this, we propose to copy the approach detailed in [TypeSystemsFoMcbrid2022] to use the header and column indices as types for each of the cells.
+By the basis of this, we propose to copy the approach detailed in [@TypeSystemsFoMcbrid2022] to use the header and column indices as types for each of the cells.

 The grid that holds thread coordinates comes in various levels.
 This hierarchical structure provides a single cell various mechanisms to communicate between different cells.
 There also exists a level called _subgroup_ on which cells are able to also operate together.
 Here, a local subset of active threads are capable of executing operations using each other's values without hardware communication overhead.
 This in turn makes subgroups the most performant level of abstraction to do computing on.

-Subgroups have a length determined by the hardware, which can be queried using an API.
+Subgroups have a length $\bar{s}$ determined by the hardware, which can be queried using an API.
 The length is often some power of two.
-Suppose set of subgroups $S$, then a subgroup is a $s \in S$, which is characterized by $\bar{s} \in \{2^n\}$.
-Each cell $c$ in a subgroup has an index within the subgroup: $c^i | i \in 0..\bar{s}$.
-A set of subgroups create a matrix of cells.
-Suppose we have four subgroups with a uniform length of eight.
-We can represent this as a set of a cells in a two-dimensional matrix in which the cells are tuples which determine their location in the perspective of subgroups:
+The length defines the number of cells that a single subgroup $s$ may _at most_ contain.
+Each cell $c$ in a subgroup has an index within that subgroup $c_i$ such that $i \lt \bar{s}$.
+For demonstration, suppose $\bar{s} = 8$ and a set of subgroups $S = \{s_0, s_1, s_2, s_3\}$.
+We can view this as a matrix of indices $c_{\langle row,col \rangle}$.
+We also get that the number of cells is $|S| \times \bar{s} = 32$.

 ```
   (↕4) ≍⌜ ↕8